dmorris0/Hen-Detection/DeepLabCut.md

 		3. Open the CollectedData_{your scorer variable}.csv in Excel
 		4. Change all values in the "scorer" row to your scorer variable
 		5. Save the file
-	- Follow the steps in "Starting Up DeepLabCut Software on the HPCC"
+    8. Follow the steps in "Starting Up DeepLabCut Software on the HPCC"
-	- Run the following command in the IPython shell `deeplabcut.convertcsv2h5(config_path, user_feedback=False)`
+    9. Run the following command in the IPython shell (We're merely converting the format of label to one that is acceptable to DeepLabCut)

+		`deeplabcut.convertcsv2h5(config_path, user_feedback=False)`

+    10. Create training dataset using- (DeepLabCut will partitiion the dataset into train/test parts)

+		`deeplabcut.create_training_dataset(config_path, augmenter_type='imgaug')`

+The project is now ready for training.
+To begin training-

+		deeplabcut.train_network(config_path)

+See above docs for training options.